nignanthomas/Awwwardz/README.md

 1. You can then run the server with:
 `python3.6 manage.py runserver`
 1. You can make changes to the db with
-`python3.6 manage.py makemigrations instaclone`
+`python3.6 manage.py makemigrations clone`
 `python3.6 manage.py migrate`
 4. You can run tests:
-`python3.6 manage.py test instaclone`
+`python3.6 manage.py test clone`